Skip to Main Content

 The Salt Trail – An 8.5 mile Rails to Trails trail that runs between Glade Spring, VA and Saltville, VA.

-Birds Recently Seen at Saltville Well Fields (as reported to eBird)
+Birds Recently Seen at Saltville Well Fields:

 • Canada Goose